Softwerkskammer-Linz/SocratesHomepage/content/home/en/nutshell.md

 groups = ["home"]
 +++

-SoCraTes Days Linz is a two-day conference.
-On the first day there will be some workshops and on the second day is a open space conference about software craftsmanship and testing.
+SoCraTes Days Linz 2017 is a two-day conference.
+On the first day there will be four workshops and the second day is an open space conference about software craftsmanship and testing.
 It is entirely created by the participants with a facilitator who will guide through both days.

 <div class="row blocks">
 	<div class="three columns block">